Spanish and Japanese (BA)

 In the first year you will take modules in the Japanese language, which are designed to introduce the language and its writing system.
 You will also study key points from Japanese history, so that further study of the modern country can be pursued in later years.

-The remainder of your modules will be taken from modules within the School of European Languages, Translation and Politics covering the Spanish language as well as cultural modules relating to Spain.
+The remainder of your modules will be taken from modules within the School of Modern Languages covering the Spanish language as well as cultural modules relating to Spain.

 In the third year of study, you will spend approximately half the year in the relevant European country and half in Japan.
 The time in Japan is spent studying in a Japanese university with which the Centre has an exchange agreement.
 By this stage you should have a sufficient command of the spoken language to operate comfortably in Japan and gain the maximum benefit from your period of study there.